Orienteering Meet near Bosler, Wyoming

 Just like in classic orienteering, each course comprises a sequence of points on a map that must be visited sequentially.
 Participants determine their own routes between these checkpoints and eventually return to the Start.
 However, rather than using a full-size paper map, your smartphone will show only the current map segment with a built-in compass, progress tracking, and hints to help you stay on track.

-There's no need to wait for a club meet, as our courses are always available.
-Whether you enjoy the competitive rankings for each leg or prefer a leisurely recreational activity, this enriching outdoor sport is ideal for active individuals and adventurous groups.
+No need to wait for club meetings as our courses are available whenever you're ready.
+Engage in competitive action with rankings for each leg or enjoy as a recreational activity.
+This enriching outdoor pursuit is perfect for any active person or adventurous group.

 Checkpoint Challenges Bosler